santhoshetty/Models-From-Scratch/README.md

 # Models-From-Scratch

-This repository will show the creation of the following algorithms from scratch:
+This repository will show the top-down object-oriented implementation of the following algorithms from scratch:

 1. Linear Regression (completed)
 2. Random Forest (completed)